 The goal of remission induction is to kill leukemia cells so you no longer have symptoms.
-During this first phase of treatment, you will likely need to stay in the hospital and you may be in isolation.
-You receive chemotherapy intravenously.
-You usually take more than one drug at a time, which is called combination therapy.
-This reduces the chance that the cancer will develop a resistance to one drug and improves the chance of successful treatment.
+During this first phase of treatment, you will likely need to stay in the hospital.
+You may be in isolation to help protect you from other people's germs.
+You get chemotherapy through a vein.
+You usually take more than 1 drug at a time, which is called combination therapy.
+This reduces the chance that the cancer will develop a resistance to 1 drug.
+It also makes it more likely that the treatment will be successful.
 Which drugs you get, as well as how long you receive them, will depend on many factors, including your general health and age.

-During this first phase of treatment, you are likely to receive cytosine arabinoside (also known as cytarabine or Ara-C) continuously for seven days.
-Your doctor will likely combine this with three days of an anthracycline drug that you'll also get intravenously.
-This seven-day plus three-day protocol exposes the leukemia cells to drugs at various phases of their development, improving the success of killing the cells.
+During this first phase of treatment, you are likely to receive cytosine arabinoside continuously for 7 days.
+This drug is also known as cytarabine or Ara-C. Your doctor will likely combine this with 3 days of an anthracycline drug that you'll also get intravenously.
+This 7-day plus 3-day protocol puts the leukemia cells in contact with drugs at various phases of their development.
+This makes it more likely that the cells will be killed.
 Your doctor may also add other drugs.
-You may also receive drugs that help lower your chance of infection.
-They do this by stimulating white blood cell production.
-These drugs include colony-stimulating factors.
+You may also receive blood product transfusions during this time.

 These are examples of drugs you may receive during the first phase of treatment: